-Student Screener/Trainer - Leigha Brigham
+Student Screener, Instructor Education Coordinator - Leigha Brigham

 Leigha is a certified Barton Reading and Spelling System Instructor at The Open Door.
 She earned her Bachelor Degree in Intercultural Studies at Ambrose University in Calgary, studied Elementary Education at Taylor University College in Edmonton, and has her TESL Diploma (teaching English as a Second Language).
 She has also completed the course by Dyslexia International, offered through the University of London, which specializes in best practices in teaching literacy to children with dyslexia.
 She started working with The Open Door because she appreciates the value of working with students one on one to allow them to get the support they need to overcome obstacles and meet their goals.

 As a student screener, Leigha screens new reading and spelling remediation students at the initial meeting prior to the first tutoring session.
 She performs a short series of assessments with the student in order to determine the best path forward, and, along with the instructor, answers any questions of the student and parents.
-She also works with Heather to train tutors, and joins instructors during certain student tutoring sessions to evaluate progress.
+She also works with Heather to train tutors, provides support and joins instructors during certain student tutoring sessions to evaluate progress.